bluntwizard/steam_deck_dub_edition/docs/components.md

 - `constructor(options)` - Creates a new SvgHeader instance with the following options:
   - `svgPath` - Path to the SVG file (default: 'sdde.svg')
-  - `fallbackText` - Text to show if SVG fails to load (default: 'Steam Deck DUB Edition')
+  - `fallbackText` - Text to show if SVG fails to load (default: 'Grimoire')
-  - `ariaLabel` - Accessibility label for the SVG (default: 'Steam Deck DUB Edition Logo')
+  - `ariaLabel` - Accessibility label for the SVG (default: 'Grimoire Logo')
   - `container` - Container element to append the header to (default: document.body)
   - `cssPath` - Path to external CSS for the SVG (default: 'svg-header-styles.css')
   - `cssVariables` - CSS variables to pass to the SVG (default: common theme variables)